Juli132/Explorers/README.md

-This is for my lovely friend.
+This is for my friend.
 I had fun making it.